 A unique experience through the Virunga National Park

 Mountain Gorillas trekking is one of the most fantastic experience you can have in your life, something that you’ll keep in your heart forever.
-I’ve had the luck to track these peaceful primates twice so far: I first met them a long time ago in Congo (DRC) hiking through the forest of Virunga National Park and in January 2018 in Uganda through the Bwindi Impenetrable Forest National Park.
+We’ve had the luck to track these peaceful primates twice so far: we first met them a long time ago in Congo (DRC) hiking through the forest of Virunga National Park and in January 2018 in Uganda through the Bwindi Impenetrable Forest National Park.
 Both trekkings were beautiful but with no doubt, for its charm and ” not so easy to get there ”, the most exciting experience was in Congo.

-The alarm is going off at 4 a.m., still sleepy but so excited because one of my dreams is coming true.
-I love Africa, its people, traditions, customs, nature, wildlife, and today it’s the time to live a unique experience looking for the mountain gorillas through the forest of Virunga National Park.
-The only two locations around the World where you can find this incredible animal are the Virunga range of extinct volcanic mountains on the borders of the Democratic Republic of Congo (DRC), Rwanda and Uganda, which includes Virunga National Park, Mgahinga National Park and the Bwindi Impenetrable Forest National Park.
+The alarm is going off at 4 a.m., still sleepy but so excited because one of our dreams is coming true.
+We love Africa, its people, traditions, customs, nature, wildlife, and today it’s the time to live a unique experience looking for the mountain gorillas through the forest of Virunga National Park.
+The only two locations around the world where you can find this incredible animal are the Virunga range of extinct volcanic mountains on the borders of the Democratic Republic of Congo (DRC), Rwanda and Uganda, which includes Virunga National Park, Mgahinga National Park and the Bwindi Impenetrable Forest National Park.
 Sadly the IUCN has listed the gorillas as critically endangered, and the estimated number is about 880.

 After leaving Kisoro, we get to Bunagana border when the sun has not risen yet and around us is all dark.
-The Immigration Office is still closed, and there are only two soldiers with a huge machine gun patrolling the entry to the border.
-In the past, this area was not safe ( and seldom nowadays) due to the rebels fighting with the government troops.
+The Immigration Office is still closed, and there are only two soldiers with a massive machine gun patrolling the entry to the border.
+In the past, this area was not safe (and seldom nowadays) due to the rebels fighting with the government troops.
 In the middle of the deep vegetation, we notice an old wooden sign that says “you are now leaving Uganda and entering Zaire”.
 Zaire was the former name of DRC from October 1971 to May 1997 during the government of the president Mobutu Sese Seko.

 Need to Know

-Virunga Park Website: click here.
+|Virunga Park Website: click here.

 Bwindi Forest National Park Website: click here.

-Activities in Virunga NP: click here
+Activities in Virunga NP: click here.

 About Gorillas trip: On a single day, nearly 72 people travel into Bwindi to see gorillas and only 8 people are allowed to see a gorilla family and just a few people a day can visit the other 2 national parks where mountain gorillas are living.
 You need a daily permit, and the price is around 600 US dollars plus the visa (in case you visit RDC side).
 The way to do the trekking is to book with some local tour operators in advance to be sure to get your permit.
 Anyways you can also try to book with Uganda Wildlife.